JBlaCock/client-management-app/README.md

 Johannes la Cock
 - Email: [johannes-bernardus.la-cock@iu-study.org](mailto:johannes-bernardus.la-cock@iu-study.org)

-Feel free to reach out if you have any questions or need further assistance.
+Feel free to reach out if you have any questions or need further assistance to run the application.